 I grew up in a little stone house at the edge of a small Midwestern town.
-Years before we moved there, a previous owner had covered his simple wood frame house with big rocks of all shapes and sizes.
+Years before we moved there, a previous owner covered his simple wood frame house with big rocks of all shapes and sizes.
 Set together with mortar, like bricks, the stones transformed a plain square structure into a unique, fanciful cottage with curved archways and an attached grape arbor.
 Growing up in that stone house fueled my childhood daydreams and offered the perfect setting for a little girl’s vivid imagination.

-I wrote stories and plays, dreaming I would one day write books like the ones that captivated me.
-What I grew up to write was “the news”.
+I wrote stories, poetry and plays and dreamed of one day writing books like the ones that captivated me.
+Instead, what I grew up to write was “the news”.
 I took a job as a reporter at our local newspaper the summer after my freshman year at college.
 I loved the atmosphere of the newsroom and the people I worked alongside.
-Instead of going back to college, I stayed in the newsroom and got the best hands-on education possible, and before long, I was not just a typist.
-I was a reporter.
+Instead of going back to college, I stayed in the newsroom and got the best hands-on education possible.
+Before long, I was not just a typist, I was a reporter.
 My favorite assignments involved interviewing and writing about interesting individuals in our community.
-I was telling stories!